pmelsted/pizzly/README.md

 Pizzly requires the reference transcriptome in FASTA format as well as a GTF file describing the transcriptome.
 We recommend using the [Ensembl](http://www.ensembl.org/index.html) transcriptomes.

-The example below assumes you have your transcriptome in FASTA format as `index.fa.gz`, the GTF file `index.gtf.gz` and your paired-end RNA-Seq data sets in `r1.fastq.g` and `r2.fastq.gz`
+The example below assumes you have your transcriptome in FASTA format as `transcripts.fa.gz`, the GTF file `transcripts.gtf.gz` and your paired-end RNA-Seq data sets in `r1.fastq.gz` and `r2.fastq.gz`

 ### Running

 First we create the kallisto index

 ```
-kallisto index -i index.idx -k 31 index.fa.gz
+kallisto index -i index.idx -k 31 transcripts.fa.gz
 ```

 Next we quantify using kallisto with fusion detection enabled